ofekzil/ActorRecognition/README.md

 - When the extension requests data for a video, it will call an API Gateway to invoke a Lambda.
 - the Lambda function would use a given ID value from the extension (via API call), in order to retreive all necessary information from the database (or file).
 - The database in question is the same one described in previous section.
-- Return info to the extension and cache the values tp be used while video plays.
+- Return info to the extension and cache the values to be used while video plays.
 This will be all ideally done before the video starts playing.
 - After retreiving data, the extension will need to set triggers using the provided timestamps, so it knows when to display each actor.

 ### Questions & TODO
 - Discover more about Rekognition and how it works (mess around with CLI and API).
-- How do reuests and responses work?
+- How do requests and responses work?
 - Where do responses from Rekognition go?
 Is it SNS, and if so, how is it best utilized?
 - For data storage, what is the best way both in terms of space and efficiency?
 Is a database better (DynamoDB), or simply a file on perhaps S3?
 - When an actor appears multiple times, what happens timestamp-wise?
 Do they send an event for every millisecond the actor appears?
 How do we know when they stop appearing?